Math 141, Sections 03xx

 The textbook is:

-3. Webassign access, which you can purchase by credit card or in the Book Center, is required.
+3. Webassign access is required.
 To log in, go to the UMD webassign login page and provide your University directory username and password.
 If prompted for it, you might need your University ID number (UID) (a 9-digit number usually starting with 10); your institution code is umd.
+Eventually you will have to pay the access fee, but don't do this until you are sure that you are not going to switch sections, so that you don't have to do this twice.
+It is easiest to pay over the internet by credit card, but you can also purchase an access code at the University Book Center.

 4. There is a handout on complex numbers, as well as a short summary on this subject.